nasonfish/Shellfish/README.md

  - Download Buttons (http://www.cssflow.com/snippets/download-buttons)

-Otherwise, this software is licensed under the GNU General Public License, more information in License, by nasonfish <nasonfish@nasonfish.com>, with ideas and other cool stuff by puffrfish.
-Feel free to fork and submit bug fixes, or run your own version of this!
+Otherwise, this software is licensed under the GNU General Public License, more information in License, by nasonfish <nasonfish@nasonfish.com> and puffrfish.
+Any contribution or engagement with this project is appreciated.